Skip to main content

 To maximize the lifecycle of corn-based substrates, the introduction of a molecular carbon trap is advised.
 This prevents the 'saturation smell' often associated with organic litter types.

-Can I switch my cat from crystal cat litter to corn cat litter?
+Can I mix crystal cat litter with corn cat litter?